 Peer-to-peer (P2P) torrenting can be risky.
 From unwittingly downloading malware to accidentally downloading copyrighted material, you could risk infecting your computer with viruses, having your connection throttled by your ISP or even facing fines.

 The key to safe torrenting is anonymity and security, and luckily we have a solution that covers both of these - using a reliable VPN.
-The best VPNs keep your data safe and hide your online activity, as well as offering other great features that will help you torrent.
+A good tool will keep your data safe and hide your online activity, as well as offer other great features that will help you torrent.

 In this guide, we’ll explain everything you need to know about how to protect your data and stay anonymous while torrenting.

 Downloading torrents is as easy as a few clicks.
 But to be certain you’re downloading safely, you’ll want to be using a VPN, too.
-Here’s how to torrent safely with a VPN in a few simple steps.
+Here’s how to torrent safely in a few simple steps.

-- Choose a VPN that’s reliable and ideal for torrenting.
-We recommend NordVPN, which now offers 68% OFF.
+- Choose a VPN that's reliable and ideal for torrenting.
+We recommend NordVPN, now 68% OFF!

 - Download and install a VPN